-The Cowichan River hatchery is preparing for brood stock collection to begin at the end of September.
+The Cowichan River hatchery began fall Chinook brood stock collection on September 30th.
 The target is unchanged at 500 adults or 735,000 eggs.
-Stock Assessment staff as well as BCCF and the community advisor will assist with collection and may also tag excess fish similar to 2018.
-These tags will contribute towards improving escapement estimates at the fence and Skutz Falls.
+As of noon today all of the brood has now been collected.
+Stock Assessment staff installed panels to restrict fish passage at the fence from October 2-4 to ensure brood targets were met.
+One of two passages were opened Friday and both will be opened by the end of today.
 The incubation room at the hatchery is currently under renovation and is set be complete prior to the first egg take.